llvm/llvm-project/mlir/docs/ActionTracing.md

 };
 ```

-Any transformation can then be dispatch with this `Action` through the
+Any transformation can then be dispatched with this `Action` through the
 `MLIRContext`:

 ```c++